Caspar Van Wittel Biography | Oil Paintings

 12-1653 Amersfoort, NED – 9-13-1736 Rome, ITABack to Artist IndexView Artists Paintings

-Caspar Andriaans Van Wittel was a Dutch painter who made a career in Rome where he played a pivotal role in the development of the genre of topographical painting known as veduta.
-He studied painting in Amersfoort with the relatively obscure Thomas Jansz van Veenendaal for 4 or 5 years and then with the better known Matthias Withoos for 7 years.
+Caspar Van Wittel was a Dutch painter who made a career in Rome where he played a pivotal role in the development of the genre of topographical painting known as veduta.
+Van Wittel studied painting in his hometown of Amersfoort with Thomas Jansz van Veenendaal for 5 years and then with Matthias Withoos for 7 years.

 Caspar Andriaans Van Wittel spent almost all his life in Italy where he arrived in 1674 and died in 1736.
 He lived mainly in Rome but, particularly between 1694 and 1710, he also toured the country and painted in Florence, Bologna, Ferrara, Venice, Milan, Piacenza, Urbino, and Naples.